kbase/sample_service/docs/testing.md

 - create the testing container, which is identical to the service container, except that it does not start the service, but rather runs the unit tests.
 - run the unit tests inside the container
 - capture coverage data in the standard Python location, `.coverage`
-- because the repo directory is volume-mounted into the container, the coverage data should be available
+    - since the repo directory is volume-mounted into the container, the coverage data should be available

 There are two make tasks which help with the preparation for tests and processing of coverage data.